Sagnac-type neutron displacement-noise-free interferometeric gravitational-wave detector: Configuration of a Sagnac-type neutron DFI

 \section{Configuration of a Sagnac-type neutron DFI}

 The configuration of a Sagnac-type interferometer is shown in Figure\,\ref{Sagnac_xy} from a bird's-eye view (xy plane) and in Figure\,\ref{Sagnac_yz} from the side view (yz plane).
 Gravity acts in the z direction.The propagation of the neutron trajectory in the xy plane is a square with a side length of $L$.
 BS A and mirrors B, C, and D are placed at the vertices of the square.
 Neutrons incident on A are divided into two directions and propagate in the interferometer in clockwise and counterclockwise orbits.
 Neutrons with four different velocities $v_i$ ($i=1, 2, 3, 4$) are injected into the Sagnac-type neutron DFI.
 The horizontal and vertical velocities of neutrons with incident velocity $v_i$ ($n_i$) are denoted by $v_{i}^{\mathrm{h}}$ and $v_{i}^{\mathrm{v}} $, respectively.
 As shown in Figure\,\ref{Sagnac_yz}, $n_i$ hit mirrors $\mathrm{C}_i$ and $\mathrm{D}_i$ after a time $T_i(=L/v_{i} ^{\mathrm{h}})$ from the incident, and at mirror $\mathrm{B}_i$ after another $T_i$.
 Mirror $\mathrm{B}_i$ is angled in the xz plane so that it is perpendicular to the trajectory of $n_i$ in the yz plane.
 Then, only the x-component of the neutron velocity is preserved, and the neutron is reflected back.
 After reflection at mirror $\mathrm{B}_i$, both clockwise and counterclockwise orbits are symmetrical about the y-axis.
 Then, $2T_i$ after the reflection at mirror $\mathrm{B}_i$ the clockwise neutrons pass through BS A, and the counterclockwise neutrons are reflected at BS A. Their interference states are observed by the PD.
 In this paper, we set $t=0$ to be the time when the clockwise and counterclockwise neutrons are simultaneously reflected by mirror $\mathrm{B}_i$.
+Thus, neutrons are reflected by mirror $\mathrm{C}_i$ and $\mathrm{D}_i$ at $t = \pm T_i$, and hit BS A at $t = \pm 2T_i$.
+This means that neutrons with different velocities are reflected simultaneously only at mirror $\mathrm{B}_i$ and hit mirrors $\mathrm{C}_i$ and $\mathrm{D}_i$ and BS A at different times.